DMBlakeley/homebridge-awair2/README.md

 # homebridge-awair2
-This is a second generation Homebridge Dynamic Platform plugin implemented in TypeScript for Nfarina's [Homebridge project](https://github.com/nfarina/homebridge) based on the [homebridge-awair](https://github.com/deanlyoung/homebridge-awair#readme) plugin developed by Dean L. Young.
+This is a second generation Homebridge Dynamic Platform plugin for the Awair family of air quality sensors implemented in TypeScript for Nfarina's [Homebridge project](https://github.com/nfarina/homebridge).
+The Awair2 plugin is based on the [homebridge-awair](https://github.com/deanlyoung/homebridge-awair#readme) plugin developed by Dean L. Young.

-The Awair2 plugin will query your Awair account as setup through the Awair app on your iOS device to determine your registered Awair devices and details.
-While running, the plugin will fetch current sensor conditions for each Awair device (e.g. Awair, Awair Glow, Awair Mint, Awair Omni, Awair 2nd Edition or Awair Element) and provide available sensor readings (e.g. temperature, humidity, carbon dioxide, TVOC, and dust/PM2.5/PM10) information for HomeKit.
+The Awair2 plugin will query your Awair account using a Developer Token to determine your registered Awair devices setup through the Awair app on your iOS device.
+While running, the plugin will fetch current sensor conditions for each Awair device (e.g. Awair, Awair Glow, Awair Mint, Awair Omni, Awair 2nd Edition or Awair Element) and provide sensor status and value (e.g. temperature, humidity, carbon dioxide, TVOC, and dust/PM2.5/PM10) to HomeKit.
 You can look at the current Awair information via HomeKit enabled Apps on your iOS device or even ask Siri for them.

 The plugin will fetch new data once every 15 minutes (default), but it can be customized via the Homebridge Config UI X plugin or directly by editing the homebridge `config.json` file.